EitanWong/com.eitan.sherpa-onnx-unity/SherpaOnnxUnity/Packages/com.eitan.sherpa-onnx-unity/Documentation~/README.md

     - `com.eitan.sherpa-onnx-unity`
 - Open the Unity Package Manager window
 - Change the Registry from Unity to `My Registries`
-- Add the `SherpaOnnxUnity` package
+- Add the `SherpaONNXUnity` package

 ### Via Unity Package Manager and Git url